 But it was a hard decision to make, especially for Mom.
 Very hard.
-I stayed positive because you have to, for your loved ones and for your own mental health.
-The reality though...there was the ‘not so great’ side of having to move Dad.
+I stayed positive because you have to, for your loved ones and your own mental health.
+The reality, though...
+There was the 'not so great' side of having to move Dad.

 The vision language creates

 In today’s world, language is everything.
 There are new, gentler words being used in many conversations.
-Words have been deemed unacceptable and replaced by words that are acceptable and appropriate.
-‘Nursing home’ is one of them.
+Words have been deemed unacceptable and replaced by acceptable and appropriate words.
+'Nursing home' is one of them.

 Growing up, I had only heard about how awful nursing homes were.
 It conjured up visions of the worst psychiatric units you see in the movies where only the most affected lived.
-Since Alzheimer's affects the brain and the way the brain functions, it would be easy to equate Alzheimer's with that degree of mental illness.
+Since Alzheimer's affects the brain and how it functions, it would be easy to equate Alzheimer's with that degree of mental illness.
 But it isn't a mental illness.
 It is a brain disease, one that destroys the brain.